Mr. President and Ms. Secretary of Education,

 But… You don’t quit your job.
 You know you could.
 You know others who have.
 But you don’t, because you LOVE working with children.
 You LOVE teaching.
 There are good things about it.

 You see, Mr. President and Ms. Secretary of Education, teaching is a wonderful profession, but it has been slowly ruined.
-I’m asking you to change it.
+I’m asking you to change education.
 To make it better for us teachers.
 To make it better for the students!

 Right now, the teacher turnover rate is higher than it has ever been, especially among new teachers.
 And there is a reason for that.
 Teachers are not getting the respect they deserve.
 Teachers are not being paid enough, do not receive benefits, and are often overworked.
 Teachers are beyond stressed out.
 Teachers spend more time working than with their families.
 Teachers spend more time doing other things than teaching.
 Teachers spend more of their money on their own supplies (definitely more than $250 a year, tax deduction!).
 Teachers are placed in an over-sized classroom full of students that are a wide range of unmet, diverse needs.
 The standards are developmentally inappropriate and too much!
 We face a society that often doesn’t value educators or education.
 Students are OVER-tested and don’t need to be tested at such young ages.
 Things need to change!
 We must work toward our goal and change education!

 If you are a teacher reading this and you agree with any of this blog post, please sign my petition to change education.
 Please also consider sharing this post so we can get more people to share and sign!
 We need to work together as a community of teachers and take a STAND for our students to change education.

 Working with you–